doubleqiao/C-log/README.md

   or something like that, probably because the dependency of package "alglib" is not included in the package.xml.

 - 6.When using gtest to test the results, catkin_make only generates the excutable and library targets, while catkin_make run_tests will generate the gtest target.
-Thne the gtest target can be implemented similar as the "node" using rosrun.
+Then the gtest target can be implemented similar as the "node" using rosrun.

+- 7.When using multiple workspace, overlay could solve the problme of the connection between different workspaces.
+However, it is recommended to use only one workspace.
+(Still there is one problem)